 - Engaging industry with evidence on the accessibility barriers disabled drivers will face with existing charging infrastructure.
 For example, we worked with information service provider Zap-Map to run a survey with disability-specific questions, to provide the sector with a better understanding of EV uptake amongst disabled drivers.
 Our partnership led to the survey results generating interest from over 60 publications, raising our profile among businesses in the e-mobility space.
 We have also formed a partnership with UK Power Networks on their “Enable” project, which aims to support local areas in determining their needs for accessible charging.

 - Supporting innovation.
 We have partnered with Designability, a charity which creates products to enable disabled people to live with greater independence.
-Through this partnership, we have awarded the charity with grant funding to begin to explore holistic EV charging solutions for the benefit of disabled drivers with a team of designers and engineers.
+Through this partnership, we have awarded the charity with grant funding to begin to explore holistic Electric Vehicle charging solutions for the benefit of disabled drivers with a team of designers and engineers.
+Designability’s Scoping and Discovery report and User Engagement report can be downloaded on our Research Reports page.

 If you are an organisation interested in collaborating with Motability on this project, or would like to find out more, please contact the Innovation team.